 By asking the same questions and answering them aloud repeatedly, they will become like templates.

-Starting with “It’s because…” for answering the questions starting with “Why…“, etc.
+Starting with “It’s because…” for answering the questions that begin with “Why…“, etc.

-And once the pattern has settled, you can change the questions to something different.
+And once the pattern has settled in, you can change the questions to something different.